 - listen to and provide space for women to talk through their feelings following a cancer diagnosis

-- validate women’s experiences and share useful aspects of their own cancer experience, if helpful
+- validate women’s experiences and share useful aspects of their own cancer experience

 - assist women to locate reliable information